ComanderPotato/WeatherAppV2/README.md

 The weather dashboard features a search bar at the top to easily find weather information for other locations:

-1) Enter Location: Type the desired location (city, zip code, etc.) into the search bar.
+1) Enter Location: Type the desired location into the search bar.

 2) Select Location: Choose the specific location you want to view from the search suggestions.